What's the Best Magnesium for Constipation?

 When you’re struggling with constipation, you’ve likely been told to try the usual suspects: load up on fiber, drink more water, or grab an over-the-counter laxative.
 But for many people, that advice falls short.
 Fiber can cause more bloating, and harsh laxatives often come with uncomfortable side effects.
 This is where magnesium offers a different approach.
 Let’s break down how it compares to other common remedies so you can understand why it might be the solution you’ve been looking for.

-How It Stacks Up Against Fiber and Stool Softeners
+How It Compares to Fiber and Stool Softeners

 You’ve heard it a million times: eat more fiber.
 While fiber is essential for a healthy gut, simply adding more bulk isn’t always the answer, especially if your system is already backed up.
 It can sometimes feel like creating a traffic jam.
 Stool softeners are another option, but they work by trying to add moisture to the stool itself, which can be a slow and sometimes ineffective process.